top of page

 1. SIMPLICITY: Keep to one idea.
 Eliminate subplots.
 Shun fanciness.
 Keep your language simple.
 Plot summary: one sentence.

 7. SPECIFICITY: Remember that your listener wants to hear, touch, smell and feel.
-Abstract words: kindness, sorrow, memories are impersonal, shadowy.
+Abstract words: kindness, sorrow, and memories are impersonal and shadowy.
 They leave no after-image.
 Turn shadow into substance whenever possible. (words that evoke color, texture, flavor, aroma).
 TRY TO BE SPECIFIC. (jewelry you wore to gold bangle bracelets) Specificity comes in degrees.
 USE KODAK WORDS.
 (Let's play some music/let's play some cds/let's play some Madonna.) (pour me some wine/ Pour my Pinot.)
 Bring in authenticity, atmosphere, and universal truths to your music through the specific truths of detail.
 WHAT THE MIND'S EYE CAN SEE MORE CLEARLY, THE HEART CAN FEEL MORE DEEPLY.
-Use specificity to show emotions rather than tell! (and you take sudden interest in your shoes) ANAPHORA (start of line echoes): A device that repeats a word (or like-sounding word) or a short phrase at the start of successive lines or verses, and therefore reiforces meaning as it echoes words.
+Use specificity to show emotions rather than tell! (and you take sudden interest in your shoes) ANAPHORA (start of line echoes): A device that repeats a word (or like-sounding word) or a short phrase at the start of successive lines or verses, and therefore reinforces meaning as it echoes words.
 (What a pretty little picture, What a pretty little scene, What a pretty little dwelling...)
-In a teenager's bedroom in Pittsburgh, in a studio apartment in Manhattan, In a split level house up in Larchmont.
+In a teenager's bedroom in Pittsburgh, in a studio apartment in Manhattan, In a split-level house up in Larchmont.
 EPISTROPHE (End of Line echoes): A repeated word or phrase at the end of successive lines.
 (I had the chance/But I blew the chance), (every night I spend waiting for your call/ hoping for your call/ living for your call/ desperate for your call).
 WEED OUT FAULTY ECHOES.
-A haphazard repitition of a word that's already been used in a different sense.
+A haphazard repetition of a word that's already been used in a different sense.
 Make your repetition purposeful.
 BORROWING: A word or phrase from another place, a literary illusion. (recycled slogans, song titles, and fragments of poetry).
-Either borrow exactly or alter the phrase in some definite way to create a fresh twist; anything in-between sounds inept.
-THE RETURN: the reappearance of a significant word or line, or entire verse.
+Either borrow exactly or alter the phrase in some definite way to create a fresh twist; anything in between sounds inept.
+THE RETURN: the reappearance of a significant word, line, or entire verse.
 The RETURN by its nature is a repetitive device that helps unify your lyric with a ring of the familiar.

 9. UNITY: Consistency and coherence contribute to clarity.
 Compression and repetition contribute to emphasis.
 They all contribute to the unity of your lyric.
 UNITY IS THE GOAL OF EVERY WORK OF ART.
 Unity requires a balanced relation of parts to one another and to the whole.
-Treaet elements with a length that's appropriate to their importance and maintain a logical relationship between the verse and the climb, the climb and the chorus, and the chorus and the bridge.
+Treat elements with a length that's appropriate to their importance and maintain a logical relationship between the verse and the climb, the climb and the chorus, and the chorus and the bridge.
 Say to yourself: AND THEN WHAT?
 AND THEN WHAT?
 AND THEN WHAT?
 THE OBJECTIVE: TO WEAVE THE ELEMENTS OF TIME, ACTION, AND PLACE INTO A HARMONIOUS WHOLE THAT PRODUCES A SINGLE, GENERAL EFFECT.

 10. GENUINE FEELING: CANNOT BE TAUGHT.
-The lyricist either writes with genuine feeling o doesn't.
+The lyricist either writes with genuine feeling or doesn't.
 THERE IS NO SUBSTITUTE FOR SINCERITY.
 Write about characters, situations and emotions you understand.
 Most bad writing is the result of ignoring one's own experiences and contriving spurious emotions for spurious characters.
 TO MOVE AND CONVINCE OTHERS, YOU MUST FIRST BE MOVED AND CONVINCED.
 BE TRUE TO BE BELIEVED. #

 11 views0 comments